 If you are looking to support the critical requirements of your industrial organization, Kinetic Mesh offers many networking advantages for increasing reliability, adaptability, mobility, bandwidth, redundancy, and scalability.
-LTE technology is primarily cellular technology that has been enhanced to handle data transfer over a cellular network with the emphasis on passing data from the infrastructure to the client.
-As a result, LTE cannot adequately handle many of the environmental, application, and data-transfer requirements inherent in industrial organizations.
-Conversely, Rajant Kinetic Mesh networks are specifically engineered to support industrial environments, applications, and video-voice-data requirements.
+LTE technology is primarily cellular technology that has been enhanced to handle data transfer over a cellular network, emphasizing passing data from the infrastructure to the client.
+As a result, LTE cannot adequately address many environmental, application, and data-transfer requirements inherent in industrial organizations.
+Conversely, Rajant Kinetic Mesh networks are purpose-built to support industrial environments, applications, and video-voice-data requirements.

-If you already have an LTE network, Rajant Kinetic Mesh can integrate with your existing infrastructure as it is an OSI Layer 2 distributed switch, provide added mobility for people and assets, and make your infrastructure mobile as well.
-If you are evaluating new networking options, our Kinetic Mesh technology may well be your best alternative for delivering continuous wireless connectivity and mobility within your industrial organization.
+If you already have an LTE network, Rajant Kinetic Mesh can integrate with your existing infrastructure as it is an OSI Layer 2 distributed switch, provide added mobility for people and assets, and make your infrastructure mobile.
+If you are evaluating new networking options, our Kinetic Mesh networking is likely your best alternative for delivering continuous wireless connectivity and mobility within your industrial organization.